apendley/TPCodea/README.md

 You can ignore/discard the MySheet@2x.lua file, you won't need it since you checked the "Force identical layout' box in the AutoSD options.
 If you plan on using Dropbox to import your sprite sheet textures, copy both the MySheet.png and MySheet@2x.png files into the Apps/Codea folder in your Dropbox, and sync your Dropbox folder in Codea.

+###Additional option for owners of a retina iPad:
+You can use <code>http.request()</code> and <code>saveImage()</code> to download your sprite sheet texture and save it to your "Documents" or "Dropbox" sprite pack.
+If using Codea on a retina device, the saveImage() function will create a non-retina version of the sprite sheet automatically.
+As with the copy/paste and photo album import methods, do not give the image an @2x suffix; saveImage() will do this for you automatically.

 Notes:
 =